wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 https://wpaffiliatemanager.com/screen-shots/

 == Changelog ==

+= 2.6.2 =
+- Added an option to generate a payout file that can be used to pay multiple affiliates with the PayPal Payouts API.
+- Added an option to generate a payout file that can used to pay multiple affiliates manually.
+- The plugin is now compatible with WordPress 5.0.

 = 2.6.1 =
 - Added an option that will prevent affiliates from earning a commission on their own purchases.